cogitosnippet/Currency-Exchange-Calculator/README.md

 2. **Select Base Currency**: Choose the currency you wish to convert from using the dropdown menu.
 3. **Choose Target Currency**: Select the currency you want to convert to from the dropdown menu.
 4. **Enter Amount**: Input the amount you want to convert in the provided field.
-5. **View Conversion**: Instantly view the converted amount in the target currency.
+5. **View Conversion**: Instantly view the converted amount in the target currency..

 ## Credits